confluentinc/bottledwater-pg/README.md

 log compaction will be unable to garbage-collect the insert).
 It will also break any consumer relying on seeing all updates relating to a given key (e.g. for a stream-table join).

+### avro-c &lt; 0.8.0: schema omitted from topic name

+Bottled Water encodes the Postgres schema to which tables belong in the Avro schema namespace.
+Support for accessing the schema namespace was added to the Avro C library in version 0.8.0, so prior releases do not have access to this information.

+If Bottled Water is compiled against a version of avro-c prior to 0.8.0, the schema will be omitted from the [Kafka topic name](#topic-names).
+This means that tables with the same names in different schemas will have changes streamed to the same topic.

 Command-line options